Why You Need Publicity

 - Digital signage in A&S buildings and throughout campus

-- Video recording of lectures, panel discussions, and other events
+- Loaner equipment for video recording of lectures, panel discussions, and other events

 - Photos of events, classroom/lab activities, facilities, and people

 Please note that not every news item or event will receive coverage in all of these media.
 Stories and events are assigned to publicity channels based on timing and newsworthiness, among other factors.

 At least three weeks prior to your event, complete our publicity request form if you’re looking for help with press releases/articles, A&S social media, digital signage, photos, Desktop News: Campus Edition, or other media.
 Completing this form DOES NOT guarantee coverage.